paulxiep/machine-learning-operations-test/README.md

 # machine-learning-operations-test
-A test for mid level Machine learninng operations (MLOps) for Data Cafe Thailand
+A test for mid level Machine learninng operations (MLOps) for a company in Thailand

 ### Instruction